dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 Knowledge is power and knowledge of evil represents power over evil.
 Knowledge of the workings of karma & justice represents power over the workings of karma & justice.
 But all of this knowledge is itself a stain on our fabric.
-It is a burden
+It is a burden.

+- transition into reincarnation

 ### on reincarnation